cwong-lab/QualtricsMapping/README.md

+---
-# Mapping Local Communities Chile (MLCC) Javascript and Qualtrics Project
+title: Mapping Local Communities Chile (MLCC) Javascript and Qualtrics Project
+---

 This repository contains the javascript and other files for the Mapping Local Communities Chile project.